 Therefore, using product labels which reflect a professional’s positive opinion on the product, can be considered very valuable.

 Curious what effects your product labels or prices have on your consumer’s price experience?
 Using our pricing research, we can find out the effectiveness of your communication to your consumers.
 Besides, this method allows us to determine the optimal price for your product.
 Using neuro research, we gain knowledge on how consumers will on average respond on the product price.
 This will provide you with more certainty around your pricing to – in a reasoned way - introduce price changes.

 Do you also want more insights, certainty and sales with neuromarketing?

 Let's have a coffee

-Unravel Research uses EEG, eye tracking and IAT to understand what the consumer won't tell you.
+Unravel Research uses EEG and eye tracking to understand what the consumer won't tell you.
 This way we increase the impact of your ads.

 +31 30 22 70 410 |